WICG/paymentlink/README.md

 This section explores alternative approaches to facilitate push payments in web browsers, along with the rationale for choosing the facilitated payment link type proposal.

 ### Browser-based QR Code Detection and Parsing
 One alternative considered was to have the browser automatically detect and parse QR codes present on web pages.
-This approach would leverage image recognition capabilities available in Google Lens.
+This approach would leverage technologies like Google Lens for image recognition.
 However, this option was not pursued due to the following concerns:
 1. Performance Overhead: Processing every page to identify the existence of QR codes could introduce significant performance overhead, potentially impacting user experience.
 2. Limited Scope: This approach would only address QR code-based payment flows.